 A pension is a method of saving for your retirement.
-It is your money that is overseen by a pension plan that helps the money grow into sufficient funds that will hopefully see you with enough money to live on once you retire.
+It is your money that is overseen by a Pension Plan Provider that helps your money grow into sufficient funds that will hopefully see you with enough money to live on once you retire.

 People who are a member of a pension plan that is registered in the Cayman Islands that was set up by their employer should understand that the pension belongs to them, no matter why or when they leave their job.
 This applies to the pension contributions made by the employee (a minimum of 5 per cent of their monthly wage) and also the mandatory minimum 5 per cent contributed by the employer.

-If they leave their job or even decide to leave the island, but are not retiring, there are options as to what they can do with their pension.
-If you’re no longer working for the employer that set up your pension but you intend to continue to live and work in the Cayman Islands, you may be able to leave your pension where it is and get it when you retire, or alternatively you can carry on paying into your pension plan after you leave, or you can decide to transfer it to a new scheme or get a refund on your contributions.
+If you leave your job or even decide to leave the island, but are not retiring, there are options as to what they can do with your pension.
+If you’re no longer working for the employer that set up your pension but you intend to continue to live and work in the Cayman Islands, you may be able to leave your pension where it is and carry on paying into your pension plan after you leave, or you can decide to transfer it to a new scheme or get a refund on your contributions (if under CI$5K).

 If you meet the age requirements, you can even start collecting your pension.